 5. They Have a Healthy Appetite

 Is your pup excited for mealtimes?
 If they are ready for dinner and happily eat their food, then your dog is likely happy and content.
+A healthy appetite is one of the signs of a healthy puppy.
 But, if they suddenly avoid meals, they might be uneasy.

 Try to pinpoint what may be causing anxiety, or what else could be going on.
 Extended loss of appetite is one of the symptoms you should never ignore in your dog.
 So, be sure to check with your veterinarian if this behavior lasts more than a few days.